Political history of the Philippines: Two-party system

 Before the 1957 election, Magsaysay was killed in a plane crash.
 His vice president, Carlos P. Garcia, succeeded him and won the election.
 The military distrusted Garcia, but plans to remove him from office never reached fruition.
 The removal of many officers from the administration, to be replaced by often corrupt civilians, fermented a distrust of the democratic process within some parts of the military.
 Garcia continued Magsaysay's "Filipino First" policy and implemented an austerity program.
 Garcia was defeated by his vice president, Diosdado Macapagal of the Liberal Party, in 1961.
 Macapagal initiated a return to a system of free enterprise, and sought land reform and electrification.
 However, Macapagal's policies faced stiff opposition in Congress, where the Nacionalistas held the majority.
-The Philippine civil service in the late 1950s and 60s was becaming more technocratic, and Macapagal established the Program Implementation Agency directly under the President.
+The Philippine civil service in the late 1950s and 60s was becoming more technocratic, and Macapagal established the Program Implementation Agency directly under the President.
 This body was used to manage projects relatively free from Congressional oversight.
 Macapagal was defeated in 1965 by Senator Ferdinand Marcos.

 The growing and diversifying economy of the 1960s led to a growth in private business power and an expansion in mass media.
 Marcos' infrastructure projects were the feature policy of his term, he was the first president to be re-elected, in 1969, although the election was tainted by violence and allegations of fraud and vote buying.
 The 1969 election saw a similar election observation effort to 1953, although it did not receive as much backing or have as much impact.
 Marcos was not opposed by the church, business, or the United States.
 Significant protests, such as the First Quarter Storm, and civil unrest heightened after the election.
 While Marcos initially distrusted the military, who were suspected of planning a coup following successful coups elsewhere in Asia, he eventually co-opted the military into his re-election campaign, and began to heavily rely on the military during his second term.
 Communist rebellion strengthened during Marcos' rule, and a Moro insurgency emerged in Mindanao as tensions surrounding Christian immigration combined with a more empowered national government.
 Local elections in 1971 overturned Muslim political dominance in Mindanao, as Christian settlers who had previously voted for traditional Muslim leaders switched to voting for Christian representatives.